5 Marketing topics to discuss before you close the deal on your acquisition

 - Who approves final strategy?
-What initiatives should be continued, reexamined and changed, or stopped?
+What initiatives should you continue, reexamine and change, or stop?
 What is the approval process for individual initiatives?

 - Who controls the marketing budget going forward?

-- Which partners will continue to be pursued under the new ownership?
-Do any conflict with the acquiring company’s partnerships and if so, how to handle the situation?
+- Which partners should you continue to pursue under the new ownership?
+Do any conflict with the acquiring company’s partnerships?
+And if so, how should you handle the situation?

 - Which relationships will change, and in what way?
-How can they be strengthened?
+How can you strengthen them?

 - Who owns each relationship?

-- Who will be kept on after the acquisition, who will need to be managed out and what would be the fairest way to do this?
+- Who should you keep on after the acquisition, who will need to be managed out and what would be the fairest way to do this?

-- How will roles of the remaining marketers need to change?
+- How will you need to change the roles of the remaining marketers?
 What possibilities are there for them to grow professionally within the new company?
-What will be necessary to retain them?
+And what will be necessary to retain them?

-- Which outside consultants and agencies should be kept, and how should their roles change?
-Which should be transitioned, when and how?
+- Which outside consultants and agencies should you keep?
+How should their roles change?
+And which should be transitioned, when and how?

 Announcing the Acquisition

-- Who should be notified, and what is the right process?
+- Who should you notify, and what is the right process?

-- What messages need to be communicated to all stakeholders, including employees, customers, partners, and investors?
+- What messages must you communicate to all stakeholders, including employees, customers, partners, and investors?
 What’s in it for them?

 - What tangible actions should the company take right away to show how the acquisition delivers value?